A Few Words About Karen

 Decks, patios, lawns and swimming/spa pool areas are carefully designed in consultation with clients to achieve maximum enjoyment and integration within the garden.
 Children’s play areas, bounteous organic produce plots and gardens with prolific biodiversity are also areas of special interest.

-Karen has now relocated to Gisborne/Eastern Bay of Plenty and would love to discuss your new project with you.
+Karen has now relocated to Whakatane/Eastern Bay of Plenty and would love to discuss your new project with you.

 The garden design process has many aspects...

 Suitable if you just want just a few ideas to get started

 Showing the way all elements in the garden are arranged and work in together.

 The design entails